POMPANO BEACH A1A: PLANS FOR HOTEL, SUPERMARKET & GARAGE MOVE FORWARD

 WHAT’S BEING PROPOSED

-E2L’s conceptual design shows a 10-story tiered hotel built on top of the western portion of the garage.
+E2L’s conceptual design shows an 8-story tiered hotel built on top of the western portion of the garage.
 The overall height of the building, including the garage and hotel, would be 180 feet.

 The hotel, as currently proposed, has 230 rooms, but “we haven’t decided yet what size hotel we want,” said Sibble.

-The conceptual design also includes a 32,000-square-foot conference center on the 10th floor of the hotel, with views of the ocean and the Intracoastal.
+The conceptual design also includes a two-level 32,000-square-foot conference center on top of the hotel, with views of the ocean and the Intracoastal.
 An 11,000-square-foot outdoor dining and event venue is proposed as part of the conference center.

 A small-scale grocery store is envisioned for the retail shell of the parking garage – such as a Trader Joe’s, a 365 Market or Joseph’s Classic Market – “where people can pick up a few quick items without having to go over the bridge to Publix,” said Sibble.